PhilSchip/zebrafish_extraction/README.md

 Contains a slightly modified centWaveOpt algorithm from the paper "Automated Optimization of XCMS Parameters for Improved Peak Picking of LC-MS Data using the Coefficient of Variation and Parameter Sweeping for Untargeted Metabolomic", Drug Testing and Analysis, 2018, by Sascha K. Manier et al.
 The original version can be found here: https://github.com/saskema/centWaveOpt

+Different from the original version, all parameters are chosen based on their coefficient of variation (CV) and not CV or runtime, depending on parameter.

 # metaboLib

 Needed repository containing functions for the analysis of metabolomic data originally  by Sascha K. Manier.